Can Alcohol Withdrawal Cause Seizures?

 These factors can help a detox team predict the timeline and severity of the detox process.
-Still, the DTs can come on without notice.
-The DTs occur in about 5% of those who begin an alcohol detox.
-It is hard to predict who will suffer from the DTs.
-This is why it is always advised that someone be supervised throughout the detox phases.
+Still, the DTs can come on without notice, and it’s hard to predict who will experience them.
+This is why it is always advised that the detox process be supervised.

 What Happens When You Stop Drinking?